mcmah309/containeryard/README.md

     && update-ca-certificates
 ```
 This file is first treated as a [Tera](https://keats.github.io/tera/docs/#templates) template, then compiled.
-The result is a pure Containerfile (aka [Dockerfile](https://docs.docker.com/reference/dockerfile/)) component
-that can be combined with other modules.
+The result is a pure Containerfile component that can be combined with other modules.

-### yard-module.yaml
-`yard-module.yaml` defines the configuration options of the `Containerfile`.
+#### Config
+The config
 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/mcmah309/containeryard/master/src/schemas/yard-module-schema.json